funkystyle/funky-style/README.md

             ```
            Note: token will sent to user email id while doing registration operation.

+    * /api/1.0/persons?where={"field_name":"value"}&?sort=field_name,-field_name:
+        *Desc: finding person or filtering person. we can apply any mongo db get query to where statement.
+        * Method: GET

+    *

 ## Gunicorn: Gunicorn 'Green Unicorn' is a Python WSGI HTTP Server for UNIX.

    * Setup gunicorn with python application: